SpenceKonde/ATTinyCore/README.md

 This differs from the behavior of official Arduino core - the "stock" micros() executes equally fast at all clock speeds, but simply returns wrong values for "weird" clock speeds.

+### Using external CLOCK on 48, 88, and 828 (new in 1.3.3)
+These parts do not support using an external crystal.
+External Clock, however, is supported - this requires an external clock source (not just a crystal) connected to the CLKI pin. **DANGER** if this clock source is not present, you must supply a clock source to CLKI pin before it can be reprogrammed, including to use a different clock source.
+Unlike the parts which support a crystal, where this "potentially dangerous" clock option is not available in the menus because there are menu options for the supported speeds with a crystal as a clock source, so the procedure below can be used.
+On the 48/88/828, these menu options will enable the external CLOCK option. **This is not the same as external crystal - do not use this option if you are unsure about the difference between external clock and external crystal!**

+### Using external CLOCK (instead of crystal) on other parts
+The use of an external clock - that is, a single wire with an appropriate clock signal is supplied to the XTAL1 pin from an external source, is possible using this core.
+This is an advanced feature, and is not supported directly through the IDE (except as noted above) to reduce the risk of people confusing it with external crystal and bricking their chips (if external clock is set as clock source when actually using external crystal, you must supply a clock signal on XTAL1 to program the chip again, including to set it to use a crystal again).
+To use an external clock:
+1. Connect the chip, and ensure that the external clock source is present.
+2. Select the desired clock speed with the external crystal option.
+3. From File -> Preferences, ensure that "Show verbose output" is enabled for "uploading".
+4. Connect your ISP programmer.
+6. Choose "Burn Bootloader".
+This will set all the selected fuses, only it will be set to use a crystal (this is fine, the external clock will substitute this).
+However, at this point the XTAL2 pin will not be usable as GPIO.
+7. Scroll up in the bottom pane of the IDE to the top of the upload output.
+The first line will be the avrdude command used to burn the bootloader.
+Copy this into a text editor.
+If the command includes -e, remove -e and everything after it.
+If it just points to the bootloader hex file, remove "-Uflash:w:(path to bootloader .hex file):i" from the end of the command.
+8. Add -Ulfuse:w:0xF0:m to the end of the command.
+9. Copy/paste this command into a command window, and hit return.
+Your chip should now be running on the external clock, and the XTAL2 pin (but not the XTAL1 pin) will be available for use normally.
+10. When compiling for and uploading to your now-externally-clocked part, use the external crystal option corresponding to the clock speed you are using.

 Assembler Listing generation
 ------------